Lathering Up our Products

 How to use our Shaving Creams and Shaving Soaps

 Our shaving cream is the easiest and quickest wet shaving product.
-If you are one of those men who think that wet shaving is time-consuming, you should really give our Shaving Cream a try.
-You may also consider shaving cream if you are just starting out with wet shaving, to really get the hang of wet shaving from the very beginning.
+If you are someone who thinks that wet shaving is time-consuming, you should really give our Shaving Cream a try.
+You may also consider shaving cream if you are just starting out with wet shaving, to really get the hang of it from the very beginning.

 Lathering up our Shaving Cream is very easy, just follow these simple steps:

 1. Warm up.
 Start by warming your face with lukewarm water.
 Or better still, wash your face with our Stubble Softener, and rinse.
 Alternatively, shave just after taking a warm shower.
 The moist and damp will soften the stubble and open the pores, making it easy for the razor to cut through.

 2. Prepare the shaving brush by soaking it in lukewarm water or placing it under running water under the tap.
 You want the brush to absorb an adequate amount of water to kickstart the lathering of the creams and soaps.
 The amount of water needed varies from brush to brush and from shaving product to shaving product.
 It will take you a couple of times to find the right combination, but it is not rocket science.
 Use your common sense: if you use too much water, your lather will be watery and runny; if you use too little, your lather will be thick and sleek but not abundant.